 One significant tactic for how to improve customer experience: Knowing your customer!
 How much does your customer service team truly know about the people they’re serving?
 You might have shared information about customer demographics and expectations, but one way to help your contact center customer service team is to put a face to the client.
 It’s important to spend time creating customer service personas to help agents better envision exactly who they’re helping on a day-to-day basis.

 For example, if your customer is predominantly female between the age of 25-35 living in the suburbs, your persona might look something like this:

-- She often feels overwhelmed with her two children trying to keep the house in order.
+- She often feels overwhelmed trying to keep the house in order

-The message shouldn’t be the same for everyone.
-“Hi, welcome!
-Let me know if I can help you with anything,” is perfect for any leads in the awareness stage, but wouldn’t have the same effect for someone in the purchase stage who has probably already seen that message several times.
+Wondering how to improve the online customer experience for every customer, regardless of stage?
+A critical contact center customer service best practice is ensuring the message isn’t the same for everyone.
+For example, “Hi, welcome!
+Let me know if I can help you with anything,” might be ideal for leads in the awareness stage, but it might not have the same effect for someone who’s a returning customer and has probably already seen that message several times.

 3. Create Emotional Connections

-This means empowering your agents in order to break away from your classic customer service.
+This means empowering your agents to break away from your classic customer service.
 You can do this through:

-- Throwing in an appreciated surprise into the customer’s order such. as a handwritten note, a free upgrade or even a freebie.
+- Allowing agents to throw an appreciated surprise into the customer’s order such as a handwritten note, a free upgrade, or even a freebie item.